-To be considered for hardship assistance including principal forgiveness/grant or interest-free financing, public water system projects must meet the following criteria:
+To be considered for disadvantaged assistance including principal forgiveness/grant or interest-free financing, public water system projects must meet the following criteria:

-- Must be listed on the Project Priority or Multi-year List with a score equal to or greater than the score at the Hardship Evaluation Eligibility line (See Appendix A).
-If insufficient qualifying projects exist above the line to award all the required additional subsidy, projects below the line may be considered in public health priority order until all of the required additional subsidy is awarded; - The Median Household Income (MHI) of the municipality, per the 2022 Census, must be less than \$19,626 MHI; - Projects for communities with an MHI equal to or greater than \$19,626 MHI are not eligible; - An income survey, Census Designated Place (CDP), or other acceptable demonstration of a more accurate MHI for the service area may be used in lieu of the 2022 Census published MHI.
+- Must be listed on the Project Priority or Multi-year List with a score equal to or greater than the score at the Hardship Evaluation Eligibility line (See Appendix A and B).
+If insufficient qualifying projects exist above the line to award all the required additional subsidy, projects below the line may be considered in public health priority order until all of the required additional subsidy is awarded; - The Median Household Income (MHI) of the municipality, per the 2022 Census (2017-2022 Census for overrun projects), must be less than \$19,626 MHI; - Projects for communities with an MHI equal to or greater than \$19,626 MHI are not eligible; - An income survey, Census Designated Place (CDP), or other acceptable demonstration of a more accurate MHI for the service area may be used in lieu of the 2022 Census published MHI.

-7.3.4 Project Evaluation and Identification
+7.5 Project Evaluation and Identification

 Systems with projects eligible for funding in this IUP will be required to submit the financial information listed above, as well as any additional information requested by DOH.
-Hardship determinations will be made as project information becomes available.
-Eligible systems/projects must meet hardship criterion.
+Eligible systems/projects must meet disadvantaged criterion.